What Is An Emotional Bank Account? How To Use – And Invest In It

 As we talked about at the beginning of this article, sometimes it's the little things that become the scapegoat for a bigger, underlying problem.
 When you pay attention to what other people need and do things not because you have to, it can mean the world to other people.

 Next time you notice a chore your partner usually does piling up, spend a few minutes putting it straight.
-They'll notice the act of love.
-It's a simple yet powerful way to build trust.
+They may notice the act of love.
+It can be a simple yet powerful way to build trust.

 Show personal integrity

 This one can be boiled down to the saying: Practice what you preach.
-Integrity is about having a moral code and sticking to it.
+Integrity can be about having a moral code and sticking to it.
 What do you believe in?
 What are your core values?
-If you say you value following through on commitments, then you have to live it.
+If you say you value following through on commitments, then live it.

 Let's say you agree to volunteer at a charity event.
-When you show up, that speaks volumes about your character.
+When you show up, that can speak volumes about your character.
 You've shown that you do value following through on commitments.
 And that builds trust because, in your relationships, other people will trust you when you make commitments to them.

 Honesty is also a big part of integrity.
-Even if honesty isn't one of your core values, it's intertwined with integrity.
+Even if honesty isn't one of your core values, it can be intertwined with integrity.
 Integrity is about living the way you say you will.
 If you don't walk the way you talk, then that goes hand in hand with not being honest.

 Be honest as often as you can, not only when it's convenient for you.
 The more open you can be in your relationships, the more trust and respect it will build.
 They may not always like the honest answers you give, but they'll trust what you have to say from your consistency.